cheneliezer/moonactive-front/README.md

 2. npm start

-The project is using React + Redux + Rxjs;
+The project is using React and Typescript;

-It includes authentication, authentication with token, loading and error states.